jessestuart/vim-prettier/README.md

 :Prettier
 ```

-If your are on vim 8+ you can also trigger async formatting by:
+If you are on vim 8+ you can also trigger async formatting by:

 ```vim
 :PrettierAsync
 ```

-You can send to prettier your entire buffer but ensure that it formats only your selection.
+You can send to prettier your entire buffer but ensure that it formats only your
+selection.

-**note: ** differs from `:PrettierFragment` by sending the entire buffer to prettier, allowing identation level to be preserved, but it requires the whole file to be valid.
+**note: ** differs from `:PrettierFragment` by sending the entire buffer to
+prettier, allowing identation level to be preserved, but it requires the whole
+file to be valid.

 ```vim
 :PrettierPartial
 ```

-You can send to prettier your current selection as a fragment of same type as the file being edited.
+You can send to prettier your current selection as a fragment of same type as
+the file being edited.

-**note: ** differs from `:PrettierFragment` by sending only the current selection to prettier, this allows for faster formatting but wont preserve indentation.
+**note: ** differs from `:PrettierFragment` by sending only the current
+selection to prettier, this allows for faster formatting but wont preserve
+indentation.

 ```vim
 :PrettierFragment